techidaily/site-ai-vdieo-software/source/_posts/best-gaming-intro-editors-for-windows-mac-and-more-for-2024.md

  **3) Audio Editing Ability**

-Filmora also allows you to[remove and mute the video audio](https://tools.techidaily.com/wondershare/filmora/download/) and remove the background noise with one click.
+Filmora also allows you to [remove and mute the video audio](https://tools.techidaily.com/wondershare/filmora/download/) and remove the background noise with one click.
 You can also add fade in and fade out to make a ducking effect.
 There is even an audio Equalizer and audio Mixer to edit the audio further.

 ![filmora audio editing](https://images.wondershare.com/filmora/article-images/filmora-audio-control-tab.jpg)